NBWolfer/NBWolfer/README.md

 - 👋 Hi, I’m Mahmut Enes
 - 👀 I’m interested in web and ai
 - 🌱 I’m currently learning backend development
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any project related with backend and ai.
 - 📫 How to reach me --> linkedin.com/in/mahmutenescevik

 <!---